-1.3.1 This Scheme of Governance and Consent is, amongst other things, founded upon several key elements and which are reflected through the Scheme.
-They relate to financial management, property management, contracts, and procurement.
+1.3.1 This Scheme of Governance and Consent is, amongst other things, founded upon a number of key elements and which are reflected through the Scheme.
+They relate to financial management, property management, contracts and procurement.

 1.3.2 Financial Management